HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

     hcl.logging.presentation-designer.*=all
     ```

-7. Save the changes.
+7. Apply the helm chart.
-8. Restart HCL Digital Experience 9.5 container session.

 ## Enabling tracing for the current HCL Digital Experience 9.5 session